Enki vs Thoth: Gods of Wisdom in Mesopotamia and Egypt

 Thoth was believed to be the inventor of the 365-day calendar, which replaced the ancient 360-day calendar.
 According to legend, he obtained the extra five days by gambling with the moon god Khonsu in a game of dice in order to help the goddess Nut.
 Nut had become pregnant by her husband Geb, but Ra prevented her from giving birth on any day of the Egyptian calendar.

-Similarities between Enki and Thoth
+Key Similarities Between Enki and Thoth

 Although the Sumerian and Egyptian civilizations were different, there are many commonalities between Enki and Thoth